 Son charged with murder after Springfield father shot to death

 Nov.
-8—A North Carolina man faces a felony charge of murder in connection after the fatal shooting of his Springfield father on Sunday night in his father's house.
+8—A North Carolina man is charged with murder following the deadly shooting Sunday night of his father inside his father's house in Springfield.

-Benjamin Votaw, 41, of Fayetteville, N.C., was arraigned on Monday morning and assigned a bond of $500,000, according to Clark County Municipal Court records.
+Benjamin Adam Votaw, 41, of Fayetteville, N.C., was arraigned Monday morning and assigned a $500,000 bond, according to Clark County Municipal Court records.

-As of Monday afternoon, he was listed as an inmate of Clark County Jail.

-The incident happened Sunday about 9 p.m. at 165 Willis Ave., according to a Springfield Police Division incident report.
+The shooting happened around 9 p.m.
+Sunday at 165 Willis Ave, according to a Springfield Police Division report.
 Willis Avenue is a street that runs north and south off East High Street.

-The daughter of Kevin Votaw told dispatchers that her brother had called her to say he shot their father after he "pulled a gun" on her brother's girlfriend, according to the affidavit filed in municipal court Monday.
+A woman who identified herself as Kevin Votaw's daughter told dispatchers that her brother had called her to say he shot their father after he "pulled a gun" on her brother's girlfriend, according to the affidavit filed Monday in Clark County Municipal Court.

-Benjamin Votaw was arrested early Monday morning after surrendering himself to officers, according to court records.
+Benjamin Votaw was arrested early Monday after he surrendered to officers, according to court records.

 The younger Votaw, a U.S. Army veteran, was visiting his father to introduce him to his girlfriend, the affidavit said.
-They fled the scene in a black car after Benjamin Votaw fired shots, according to the affidavit.
+They fled after the shooting in a black car after Benjamin Votaw fired shots, according to the affidavit.

 A car recovered in the 2900 block of Selma Pike was connected to the shooting, a police official said.

-Police did not find a firearm "anywhere near" the father while they were investigating his Willis Avenue house, according to the affidavit.
+Police did not find a firearm "anywhere near" the father during their investigation at the Willis Avenue house, according to the affidavit.

 Bejamin Votaw told police in an interview at the Springfield headquarters that he was in fear for his girlfriend's life and acted "using force proportionate for what [he] needed to do," according to the affidavit.